 The National Academy of Social Insurance invites outstanding graduate and upper division undergraduate students to apply for an internship in public policy in Washington, DC.

-Interns receive a $4,500 honorarium to offset living expenses in DC, and academic credit may be arranged.
+This is a paid internship, with interns earning at least $15 an hour based on a 35 to 40-hour work week.
 The program consists of a 12-week full-time placement that usually spans May to August, depending on the student’s schedule.
-All internship programs provide students with the opportunity to work with leading experts and policy developers.
+Internships provide students with the opportunity to work with leading experts and policy developers.